 (All requirements contained on these pages are superceded by the official information published in the CSULB Catalog of the current academic year.
 To see an online copy, visit this official university page.)

-Special INFORMATION MEETINGS are held on the THIRD WEDNESDAY of each month FROM 5 to 6 pm in ROOM 65 at the School of Nursing.
+Special INFORMATION MEETINGS are held on the THIRD WEDNESDAY of each month during the academic year FROM 5 to 6 pm in ROOM 65 at the School of Nursing.
 These sessions provide a general overview of all our programs and offer an opportunity for direct dialogue with Ron Norby, Director of our Graduate Program.
 They are open to anyone who is a current RN and is considering our Master’s program.
 No reservation is required.
 For further information about our Master’s program, contact Alison Trafas by phone at 562-985-8379 or e-mail Alison.Kliachko-Trafas@csulb.edu.